Monday, June 23, 2025

 coloring the sky with radiance

-and then I see your wings
+then I see your wings

 brilliant in the setting sun